unspace/un-calendar/README.md

 ### Rationale

-HTMLBars looks very promising for template performance, but it's not with us yet.
-I needed a solution to the month view problem in a light-weight Ember way without adding redundant third-party dependencies.
-Existing implementations either wrap a third-party library or take an idiomatic Ember approach, which will be absolutely fine in the HTMLBars future, but right now it's just too slow for my use-cases.
+HTMLBars looks very promising for template performance, but it's not here yet.
+I wanted a solution to the month view problem that was light-weight, Ember-based, and that didn't have redundant third-party dependencies.
+Existing implementations either wrap a third-party library or take an idiomatic Ember approach, which will likely be absolutely fine in the HTMLBars future, but right now it's just not quick enough.

 ### Features